Black Friday and Cyber Monday Scams: How to Detect Them

-For some, Black Friday and Cyber Monday are an opportunity to stack up on Christmas presents, but for others it’s an opportunity to use your emotions against you and steal your data.
-Read this post to learn more about such online scams, how to identify them, and what to do if you fall victim.
+For some, Black Friday and Cyber Monday are the perfect time to check the boxes on their Christmas shopping list.
+For others – an opportunity to use the shopping frenzy against you and steal your data.
+Today, we’re learning more about the most common Black Friday and Cyber Monday online scams, how to identify them, and what to do if you fall victim to them.

 Common Black Friday and Cyber Monday scams